syncthing/docs/users/security.rst

 Anyone who can access the Syncthing TLS keys and config file on your device can impersonate your device, connect to your peers, and then have access to your synced files.
 Here are some general principles to protect your files:

 1. If a device of yours is lost, make sure to revoke its access from your other devices.
 2. If you're syncing confidential data on an encrypted disk to guard against device theft, put the Syncthing config folder on the same encrypted disk to avoid leaking keys and metadata.
-Or, use WDE (Whole Disk Encryption).
+Or, use whole disk encryption.